open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 The `LoggerProvider` MUST implement the [Get a Logger API](bridge-api.md#get-a-logger).

-The implementation MUST honor all passed parameters so that that the telemetry emitted using the `Logger` will contain the data passed via the parameters, provided that the emitted data format is capable of representing such data.
+The implementation MUST honor all passed parameters so that the telemetry emitted using the `Logger` will contain the data passed via the parameters, provided that the emitted data format is capable of representing such data.